clncmbl/eald-englisc/docs/beowulf/prologue_12_.md

      Scyldes eafera      Scede-landum in.

 ## þǣm eafera wæs æfter cenned geong in geardum, þone god sende folce tō frōfre

 þǣm
-: to them, to those, to that (masc. or neut., dative singular)
+: to them, to those, to that (masc. or neut., dative singular or plural)

 eafera
 : son (se eafera, nominative singular; offspring)